Symmetry in complex unit gain graphs and their spectra: Preliminaries

 In case $C$ is traversed in the reverse direction, say by $C^\leftarrow$, then $\phi(C^\leftarrow)=\overline{\phi(C^\rightarrow)}$.
 Since the traversal direction does not affect the (primarily interesting, see Theorem \ref{thm: coefficients}) real part of the cycle gain, the direction is usually omitted.

 Whenever two cycles $C_1$ and $C_2$ intersect on a single continuous segment consisting of at least an edge, their symmetric difference $C_1\ominus C_2$ is, again, a cycle.
-In this way, the collection $\mathcal{C}$ of all cycles in a graph (also called the \textit{cycle space}) may be written as the symmetric differences of cycles in $\mathcal{B}\subseteq \mathcal{C}$; here, $\mathcal{B}$ is called a \textit{cycle basis}.
 Moreover, one may compute the gain of the new cycle by taking the product of the gains of the old cycles, making sure that their intersection is traversed in opposite directions.
 Loosely put, we have $\phi(C_1\ominus C_2)=\phi(C_1^\rightarrow)\phi(C_2^\leftarrow)$.
+We further note that all cycles are contained in the cycle space, the set of Eulerian subgraphs of a graph, which has a basis of fundamental cycles.